BrunoRochaDev/Vouch-Reputation-System/README.md

 ## Reputation Score <a name="reputation"></a>

-The first step to understand how the reputation score is calculated is to convert the trust topolgy from a mesh to a tree.
+The first step to understand how the reputation score is calculated is to convert the trust topology from a mesh to a tree.

-Let's take this simple trust topolgy as an example.
+Let's take this simple trust topolgy as an example:

 Imagem da network